h2oai/sparkling-water/doc/src/site/sphinx/deployment/scoring_mojo_pipeline.rst

 Preparing Your Environment
 ''''''''''''''''''''''''''
-In order use the MOJO scoring pipeline, Driverless AI license has to be passed to Spark.
+In order to use the MOJO scoring pipeline, Driverless AI license has to be passed to Spark.
 This can be achieved via ``--jars`` argument of the Spark launcher scripts.

 **Note**: In Local Spark mode, please use ``--driver-class-path`` to specify path to the license file.